Call: (734) 485-4600

 Dental Fillings

 92% of Americans have had at least one cavity.
 At Washtenaw Dental, we are committed to the health of our patients, which is why we ONLY offer white composite fillings for our patients.
-White fillings are strong, stain-resistant, require less removal of tooth structure and do not contain mercury like amalgam fillings.
+White fillings are strong, require less removal of tooth structure and do not contain mercury like amalgam fillings.

 Dental Crowns